SmartContractSecurity/SWC-registry/README.md

 - Define a common language for describing security issues in smart contract systems' architecture, design, or code.
 - Serve as a way to train and increase performance for smart contract security analysis tools.

-## New SWC entries have not not been added since 2020

 ### Scope of Weaknesses